When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 When buying food with the purpose of completing your McDonalds Monopoly sets, you’ll want to think about how many game pieces you get with each food item.

-If you want the lowest price per sticker, then go for the fruit bag or carrot bag as these cost just 89p and come with three stickers each.
-Alternatively, a medium fizzy drink costs 99p and has three stickers.
+If you want the lowest price per sticker, then go for a medium fizzy drink or McFlurry as these cost £1.19 each and come with two stickers.

 Check out this list of McDonalds items with stickers to see which items have the most stickers for the lowest cost.